MejriY/MS2DECIDE/doc/Usage.md

      #This path needs to terminate with a file_name.tsv where `file_name` is the desired name specified by the user.
      ```

-8. **Optional: Retrieve Empty Annotations in the case of GNPS iterative**
+8. **Optional: Retrieve Empty Annotations in the case of weighted iterative GNPS analog search**
    - If requested (`yes`), the function generates a report of empty annotations and saves it as `empty.tsv`.

 ---